A Vote For Mahtab Is A Vote For:

 Language justice is a human right.

-We should also provide free English language statewide for community members via in person and Zoom.
-At the same time job training programs should also be provided in multiple languages to help address the rise of unemployment.
+We should provide free statewide English language programs for community members, available both in person and via Zoom.
+Job training programs should also be offered in multiple languages to address the rise of unemployment and ensure equitable access to economic opportunities.

 +Free Public College & Fully Funded Schools